-Options Awards
+Option Awards

-The option price for all grants has been at the current market price at the time of the grant.
+The option price for all grants has been the current market price at the time of the grant.
 Grants have generally provided that one-half of the options vest and become exercisable on each of the first and second anniversaries of the grant date, with the options expiring on the fifth anniversary of the grant date.
-In the year ended December 31, 2003, the Company also issued a grant pursuant to which the options are vested over a five-year period beginning on the third anniversary of the grant date.
+In the year ended December 31, 2003, the

+Company also issued a grant pursuant to which the options are vested over a five-year period beginning on the third anniversary of the grant date.
 The participant may exercise 20% of the total grant after each anniversary date from the third through the seventh year, with the options expiring on the tenth anniversary of the grant date.
-In the years ended

-December 31, 2005 and 2004, the Company also made grants pursuant to which the options would have vested over a four-year period beginning on the third anniversary of the grant date; all of these grants were cancelled during 2006 due to the grantees' termination of employment.
-The Company did not grant any options during 2006.
+In the years ended December 31, 2005 and 2004, the Company also made grants pursuant to which the options would have vested over a four-year period beginning on the third anniversary of the grant date; all of these grants were cancelled during 2006 due to the grantees' termination of employment.